SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Timeline_component.md

 ## Zooming and panning

-In read mode, you can manipulate the timeline component to navigate through the scheduled events, bookings, or time-bound data .
+In read mode, you can manipulate the timeline component to navigate through the scheduled events, bookings, or time-bound data.

 - Adjusting the displayed time range: